sanjanabadmanji/search_Restaurants/README.md

 ### Example
 **Input:**
 ```
-Enter the name of a city: New York
+Enter the name of a city: Bengaluru
 ```

 **Output:**